William-Feng/ESGlow/frontend/README.md

 ## Code Structure

+- `public/`: Contains the static files for the frontend.
+- `src/`: Contains the main logic and is the heart of the React application.

 ## Setup

 _Note that if you are using Docker, you can skip the following steps and simply run `./start.sh` in the root directory._